1jour1vin

 Robert Parker

-Grown on very poor soils that encourage deep root growth, this Chénas is quite intense and stands out for its delicate floral notes and freshness.
-A red wine with a spicy finish and good length, it pairs well with roast free-range poultry, for example...
+Grown in very poor soil that encourages deep root growth, this Chénas is quite intense and stands out for its delicate floral notes and freshness.
+A red wine with a spicy finish and good length, it pairs well with roast free-range chicken, for example...

 Rated site